As I came across a left over spire...

-The church in the village I live in has a so-called obtuse tower.
+The church in the small village I live in had a so-called obtuse tower.
 The spire was removed in the late sixties of the 20th century.

-But be careful about your wishes, they can come true.
+But be careful about your wishes, they may come true.

 In my work I visit a lot of companies around the country of the Netherlands.
 So one day I was in Velserbroek and I saw a left over spire.

 Thinking about my fellow villagers and their project, I thought: Why not put a neo gothic spire on top of a neo roman church?

 They are almost of the same age (late 19th century).
 As a middle man I only connected the right people with each other, and so it was going to happen.

 For this church with a tower obtuse they had a desire to put on top a new spire but still without any use...

 The church with its spire.
 Photo taken by G.J.
 Dukker in december 1965 (courtesy Rijksdienst voor het Cultureel Erfgoed).

 The neo gothic spire as it was waiting for a new destination for over 20 years in Velserbroek.